Thomas Welsh (basketball): Greensboro Swarm (2019–2020)

 On August 9, 2019, Welsh signed with the Charlotte Hornets.
 He was waived during training camp in October, but joined their G League affiliate, the Greensboro Swarm, later in the month as an affiliate player.
 On January 17, 2020, he posted 22 points, 15 rebounds and four assists in a loss to the Fort Wayne Mad Ants.
 Welsh ended the season with averages of around 11 points and nine rebounds per game.

 Filou Oostende (2020–2021)

 On August 31, 2020, Welsh signed with Filou Oostende of the Belgian Pro Basketball League.

-New Taipei Kings (2021–present)
+New Taipei Kings (2021–2022)

 On September 24, 2021, Welsh signed with New Taipei Kings of the Taiwan P. League+.

 National team career

 Welsh tried out for the United States national team in the 2014 FIBA Americas Under-18 Championship, but was one of the final three roster cuts.
 The following year after his first season with UCLA, he was one of 12 players selected by the U.S. to play at the 2015 FIBA Under-19 World Championship in Greece.
 He was not considered a top contender when tryouts began, but he made an impression with his rebounding and perimeter play.
 The Americans won the gold medal after a 79–71 win over Croatia.
 Welsh played in all seven games, averaging 2.7 points and 3.3 rebounds in 8.9 minutes.